Neil Gaiman, one of my favorite authors, said:

 “Children are made readers on the laps of their parents.” — Emilie Buchwald

-Parenting is work—sometimes hard work!
+Parenting is work, sometimes hard work!
 Remember the advice in 3 Key Points: Understand, Prepare and Accept?
-You understand the importance of oral language for your kiddo’s future reading success, so PREPARE!
-If you don’t have a library card yet-GET ONE!
+You see the importance of oral language for your kiddo’s future reading success, so PREPARE!
+If you don’t have a library card yet, GET ONE!
 Then fill up your house and car with BOOKS!
-Share your favorite songs—sing along in the car; sing while cooking; and, of course, sing while bathing your kiddo!
+Share your favorite songs.
+Sing along in the car; hum a tune or belt out lyrics while cooking; and, of course, sing while bathing your kiddo!

-Speaking of the car—families spend a lot of time in cars…back and forth to school, activities, community events—rather than turning on the DVD player in the car or letting the kids zone out with electronic devices engage with them.
-Play old car games like
+Speaking of the car.
+Families spend a lot of time in cars going back and forth to school, taking kids to activities and/or community events.
+Rather than turning on your car’s DVD player or letting the kids zone out with electronic devices, engage with them.
+You know, the old-fashioned way, by talking with them or playing old car games like

 “I spy with my little eye something that…”